KdudeDev/InfiniteMath/README.md

 > "1, 0"

-To explain, we can construct a string out of number by taking the coefficient and the exponent, and splitting them up into a string.
+To explain, we can construct a string out of a number by taking the coefficient and the exponent, and splitting them up into a string.

 Lets say we want to use `1000` with the module, we take the coefficient (1) and the exponent, which the amount of zeros (3) and put them in a string: